edugonzaloalmorox/Care-homes/README.md

    - `cqc_data`: Cleans the data of the cqc dataset.
 It makes names of variables easier to manipulate.
    - `entries_exits_cqc`: It calculates the entries and exits associated with the CQC.
 It differentiates between _de novo_ entries and spurious entries.
    - `l&b_registry`: Cleans data from Laing and Buisson dataset, recodes and selects important variables.
    - `link_cqc_lb`: Analysis for matching data from CQC and L&B datasets.
+   - `link_geographical_cqc`: Link information from the CQC and the ONS geographical directory.